 Appropriate Vaccine Usage

-This datapoint measures the percentage of long-term stay residents who were vaccinated against pneumonia and flu.
+This metric measures the percentage of long-term residents that received the flu and pneumonia vaccines.

 Residents Maintain Autonomy

 In Autumn Care of Madison, 23.61% of Patients

 This tells you the percentage of residents who needed more assistance with activities of daily living over time.